 These sections should appear in all manuscript types:

 - Title: should be concise, specific and relevant.
 It should identify the study (trial data, systematic review, meta-analysis or replication study).

 - Author List and Affiliations: Authors' full first and last names must be provided (initials of middle names can be added).
 The initials of any middle names can be added.
 The PubMed/MEDLINE standard format is used for affiliations: complete address information including city, zip code, state/province, and country.
 At least one author should be designated as corresponding author, and his or her email address and other details should be included at the end of the affiliation section.

 - Abstract: should be a single citation-free paragraph, no more than 200 words, following the style of structured abstracts, but without headings.
 It should contain main items:

-- place the question addressed in a broad context and highlight the purpose of the study,
+- Background: Place the question addressed in a broad context and highlight the purpose of the study;

-- indicate the main conclusions or interpretations.
+- Conclusion: Indicate the main conclusions or interpretations.
 The abstract should be an objective representation of the article: it must not contain results which are not presented and substantiated in the main text and should not exaggerate the main conclusions.

 - Keywords: three to six pertinent, specific to the paper, keywords added after the abstract.

 - Introduction: should briefly place the study in a broad context and highlight why it is important.
 The purpose of the paper should be defined including specific hypotheses which will be considered.
 The current state of the research field should be reviewed.
 The main aim of the work altogether should be highlighted.